CROSS STREETS: BROADWAY & MONTROSE

 Wilson transit station which is less than 1⁄4 mile away.

 Traffic Counts: 25,000 vehicles per day (VPD) on Broadway, 16,700 VPD on Montrose Ave, 12,700 VPD on

 Zoning: Planned Development (PD943) with C2 (Motor Vehicle-Related Commercial District) underlying zoning for

-Lease Rate: Negotiable depending on build-out requirements, timing, tenant credit, etc.; please inquire
+Lease Rate: Depends on desired delivery condition/build-out requirements, timing, tenant credit, etc.; please

 NNN Expenses: Tenant is responsible for its pro rata share of real estate taxes and common area maintenance